withastro/starlight/docs/src/content/docs/environmental-impact.md

 ### Images

 While Starlight provides a good baseline, images you add to your docs pages can quickly increase your page weight.
-Try enabling Astro’s [optimized asset support][assets] if your docs require a lot of images.
+Starlight uses Astro’s [optimized asset support][assets] to optimize local images in your Markdown and MDX files.

 ### UI components